dunamismax/c-chat/README.md

 ## Support This Project

-If you find this project valuable for your C development journey, consider supporting its continued development:
+If you find this project valuable for your secure communication needs, consider supporting its continued development:

 <p align="center">
   <a href="https://www.buymeacoffee.com/dunamismax" target="_blank">